camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/upgrade.md

 Camunda Release Cycle: 8.5

 :::caution Breaking changes

-The Camunda Helm chart v10.0.0 has major changes in the values file structure.
+- The Camunda Helm chart v10.0.0 has major changes in the values file structure.
 Follow the upgrade steps for each component before starting the chart upgrade.
+- The Elasticsearch configuration has changed in order to support external ElasticSearch

 :::

 #### Identity